robzr/Rubot/README.md

 # InstantSlackBot

-InstantSlackBot is a simple to use Ruby framework for creating Slack Bots.
+InstantSlackBot is an easy to use Ruby framework for creating Slack Bots.
-- Multithreaded channel monitoring for fast response
+- Multithreaded channel monitoring for fast responses
-- Supports multiple bots per instance for efficiency
+- Supports multiple bots per instance
 - Simple, intuitive and extensible Ruby syntax
 - Bot conditions are based on Strings, Regexps or Procs
 - Bot actions are based on Strings or Procs